isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-january.md

 ### <a name="impacted-audience"></a>Audiência impactada

-Fornecedor de Soluções em Nuvem parceiros usando a coroa norueguesa.
+Fornecedor de Soluções em Nuvem parceiros que usam a coroa norueguesa.

 ### <a name="details"></a>Detalhes